mel-ho/CockTails/README.md

 # App Name: Cocktails

 ### Background

-Wanted to create a React App that helps you find cocktail inspirations using the public API https://www.thecocktaildb.com/api.php
+To create a React App that helps you find cocktail inspirations using the public API https://www.thecocktaildb.com/api.php

 ### Technologies Used: